Yes, yes it is. It is flown by extremist insecurity groups to intentionally make Blacks feel unwelcome in America.

 Here’s how the Betsy Ross used to show up in domestic terrorism meetups:

-An entire video from 2007 shows how the Betsy Ross is appropriated.
-Again it clearly isn’t sufficient on its own, they have to surround it with other hate flags to make their point.
+An entire video from 2007 shows how the Betsy Ross is too weak on its own and allegedly “appropriated”.
+The argument has been made that Betsy Ross is so milquetoast, other hate flags are required to make the main point.

-There’s an important subtext here, which is that in 2007 Nazis were still very much attached to displaying the swastika and costuming to look like Hitler.
+There’s an important subtext here, which is that even by 2007 Nazis were still very much attached to displaying the swastika and costuming to look like Hitler.

-After 2016 the American Nazis were very much opposed to wearing a swastika (they literally banned it themselves after claiming for decades any bans on swastikas would be immoral).
-Nazis realized they could just fly Trump flags instead.
+After 2016 the American Nazis were very much opposed to openly wearing the “loser” swastika (they literally banned it themselves despite claiming for decades any bans on swastikas would be immoral and cause slippery slope end of all freedoms).

 Trump plus Betsy Ross = KKK/Nazi (this shouldn’t be news to anyone literate in basic American history).